unchartedsoftware/sparkplug/README.md

 You then implement the `CommandHandler` class (multiple times) and register it to listen for a specific command key in the `SparkplugListener` (which is exposed as a bean, so you can `@Autowire` it).

-Upon deployment to Spark, it connects to a specified RabbitMQ server and creates two exchanges - `sparkplug-inbound` and `sparkplug-outbound`.
+Upon deployment to Spark, it connects to a specified RabbitMQ server and creates two exchanges - `sparkplug-inbound` and `sparkplug-outbound` (the names can be overridden as described above).

 #### Testing